 Color changes as fruit matures and ripens, and judging the ripeness of fruit by the external color is one of the oldest methods in the book.
 Different crops have different ripening processes, and the external color of the fruit isn’t always the most important metric.
 Internal color assessment can be used to track maturity and ripeness in types of fresh produce that don’t change color externally.

 Color is also one of the most important factors for consumer acceptance of produce, so consistent color metrics are a critical part of a quality control assessment.
 Fruit color can impact both the grade and price of harvested fruit, and in some cases, postharvest color development needs to be induced.
+Quality Control experts will often have reference color guides to help them make color assessments from samples, though these cards are not always reflective of real life color and conditions and must rely on the accurate color vision of the person doing the assessment.
+Recently, portable tools for color assessment have been gaining popularity to help better handle this subjectivity.

 Growing defects occur as a result of environmental factors that affect the shape, size, appearance, or texture of the fruit.
 Some of the most common growth defects are: